scala/scala-lang/_posts/2026-02-19-state-of-tasty-reader.md

 [TASTy](https://docs.scala-lang.org/scala3/guides/tasty-overview.html) (Typed Abstract Syntax Trees) is the high-level interchange format used by Scala 3.
 Every Scala 3 compilation produces `.tasty` files alongside `.class` files.
-While `.class` files lose type information due to JVM type erasure (e.g. `List[Int]` becomes `List[Object]`), TASTy files preserve the complete type information — generic types, union types, intersection types, and more.
+While `.class` files lose type information due to JVM type erasure (e.g. `List[String]` becomes `List[Object]`), TASTy files preserve the complete type information — generic types, union types, intersection types, and more.

 The **TASTy reader** is a feature built into the Scala 2.13 compiler, enabled with the `-Ytasty-reader` flag.
-It allows a Scala 2.13 project to depend on libraries published **only** for Scala 3, by reading their `.tasty` files to reconstruct the precise type signatures that `.class` files alone cannot convey.
+It allows a Scala 2.13 project to depend on libraries only published for Scala 3, by reading their `.tasty` files to reconstruct the precise type signatures that `.class` files alone cannot convey.

 The TASTy reader was designed as a **migration aid** — not a permanent compatibility layer.
 It addressed a critical chicken-and-egg problem during the Scala 3 ecosystem bootstrap: library authors wanted to publish for Scala 3 but couldn't abandon Scala 2.13 users, while application developers on Scala 2.13 couldn't migrate until their dependencies were available.